-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of Governmental Fund to the Statement of Activities

-For the Year Ended December 31, 2020
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balance of Governmental Fund to the Statement of Activities For the Year Ended December 31, 2020

-Total net change in fund balance for the year ended December 31, 2020 per the statement of revenues, expenditures and changes in fund balance \$ 711,904 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
+Total net change in fund balance for the year ended December 31, 2020 per the statement of revenues, expenditures and changes in fund balance \$ 34,297 The change in net position reported for governmental activities in the statement of activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlay which is considered expenditures on the statement of revenues, expenditures and changes in fund balance \$ 15,689 (1(0,107) Depreciation expense (184,886) (169,197) Some of the District's revenues will be collected after year-end but are not available soon enough to pay for the current period's expenditures and, therefore, are reported as deferred inflows of resources at the fund level.
-Change in unavailable revenue - ad valorem taxes and state revenue sharing (841) The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal on long-term debt consumes the current financial resources of governmental funds.
+Capital outlay which is considered expenditures on the statement of revenues, expenditures and changes in fund balance \$ 98,000 Depreciation expense (93,968) 4,032 Some revenues will be collected after year-end but are not available soon enough to pay for the current period's expenditures and, therefore, are reported as deferred inflows of resources at the fund level.
+Change in unavailable revenue - ad valorem taxes and state revenue sharing 73,624 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal on long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Capital lease principal payments 52,397 Cupital louise principal payments Change in net position for the year ended December 31, 2020 per the statement of activities
+Repayment of bond principal 50,000 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Interest payable 358 Change in net position for the year ended December 31, 2020 per the statement of activities \$162,311